Idehed/Recipe-foods-P4/README.md

 ![About page](https://github.com/Idehed/Recipe-foods-P4/assets/146822758/1cf8d2fd-3971-4760-b58b-0067e8203620)

-This about page gives a small presentation of the Nourishnshare team is.
+This about page gives a small presentation of the Nourishnshare team.

 <hr>